 Don’t Try to Make Things Right Between the Two of You If You Know Nothing Is Going to Change

 Too much apologizing and making up is, in itself, a form of denial.
 Does he still have problems with you?
 Congratulations!
 That’s clear evidence that what you’ve been doing isn’t working.
-The best you can do is try to converse honestly with him.
+The best you can do is have an honest conversation and try to converse honestly with him.

 You may come across as trying to force issues.
-You deserve better and have no reason to stay stuck in a toxic marriage where you feel unloved and alone
+You deserve a better loving, and healthy relationship.
+There is no reason to stay stuck in a toxic and abusive marriage where you feel unloved and alone.

 Try Occasional Dinners or Just Doing Things Together

 Many aspects of an Occasional Dinner can make it both empowering and fun.
-Perhaps the most critical aspect is that both partners have an opportunity to try to get closer to the inside of each other’s minds and souls.
+Perhaps the most critical aspect of a healthy relationship during such conflict is that both partners can try to get closer to the inside of each other’s minds and souls.

-The Occasional Dinner can be an opportunity to break from a monotonous routine and experience something new.
+The Occasional Dinner can allow married couples to break from a monotonous routine new life and experience something new.

 If you have never gone on a date that lasted more than two hours, you have never experienced the depth of an Occasional Dinner.
-Breaking out of a monotonous routine will bring you closer as there are no expectations of what will happen next or the duration which it will last.
+Breaking out of a monotonous routine will bring you closer as there are no expectations of what will happen next in honest conversation or the duration it will last.

 In conclusion, if you feel your husband hates you, you should take the time to figure out why.
 Maybe he has anger, envy, or resentment for you.

-Still, whatever the cause may be, maybe you will find an inlet of comfort in knowing that an end game is waiting for you.
+Still, whatever the cause may be, you may find comfort in knowing that an end game is waiting for you.

-To resolve a toxic marriage, you could have an in-depth conversation or just the occasional date night to review everything.
+To resolve a relationship coach, your toxic spouse or partner should be open to discussing marriage problems, so you can have an in-depth conversation or just the occasional date night to review everything.

 Frequently Asked Questions